ElektraInitiative/libelektra/src/plugins/typechecker/README.md

 `kdb mount <specification> spec/<path> <storage plugin to read the specification> typechecker`

-Retrieving any key from the specification using `kdb get <path>` will cause the typechecking to happen.
+Retrieving any key from the specification using `kdb get <path>` will cause the type checking to happen.
 The type checker will issue a warning if it detects any problems with it.
-In case a key covered by a configuration specification is accessed programmatically, the typechecking will also happen if the type checker is mounted.
+In case a key covered by a configuration specification is accessed programmatically, the type checking will also happen if the type checker is mounted.

 When altering a mounted specification using `kdb set <path>` or `kdb setmeta <path> <value>`, the type checker will issue an error if the newly added key or metakey will lead to an